HimplHeap Entailment

 This chapter presents:

-• the tactics xsimpl and xchange that are critically useful for manipulating entailments in practice.
+• the features of the tactics xsimpl and xchange, which are critically useful for manipulating entailments in practice.

 Definition of Entailment